 If you’ve ever seen or heard of the UFC, you would know that the champion receives a large belt following their victory.
 However, there is some confusion over whether this is the same belt passed from one champion to the next, or whether the belt is like a trophy that the champion is able to keep.
-In this article, I will explore in detail what happens to the UFC championship belt from each title fight.

 From 2001-2018, UFC champions won a Classic Championship Belt every time they won or defended the championship title.
 From 2019 onwards, champions won a custom UFC Legacy Belt, which is adorned with one ruby for every additional title win.
 In both instances, the fighter keeps the physical belt.